-The Trust has also adopted a Shareholder Service Plan under which the Fund's Investor Class shares may pay a fee of up to 0.15% and the Fund's Institutional Class shares may pay a fee of up to 0.10% of the average daily net assets of the Fund's Investor Class shares and Institutional Class shares, respectively, for sub-administration, sub-transfer agency and other shareholder services associated with shareholders whose shares are held of record in omnibus, other group accounts or accounts traded through registered securities clearing agents provided to the Fund pays shareholder service fees on an ongoing basis, your investment cost over time may be higher than paying other types of sales charges.
+The Trust has also adopted a Shareholder Service Plan under which the Fund's Investor Class shares may pay a fee of up to 0.15% and the Fund's Institutional Class shares may pay a fee of up to 0.10% of the average daily net assets of the Fund's Investor Class shares and Institutional Class shares, respectively, for sub-administration, sub-transfer agency and other shareholder services associated with shareholders whose shares are held of record in omnibus, other group accounts or accounts traded through registered securities clearing agents provided to the Fund by intermediaries such as banks, broker-dealers, financial advisors or other financial institutions.
+Because the Fund pays shareholder service fees on an ongoing basis, your investment cost over time may be higher than paying other types of sales charges.

-The Predecessor Fund paid \$326,390 in shareholder servicing plan fees during the fiscal year ended September 30, 2023.
+The Fund paid \$651,465 in shareholder servicing plan fees during the fiscal year ended September 30, 2024.